YiwenWu233/YiwenWu233.github.io/_pages/publications.md

 ## 2018

-* One Size Does Not Fit All: An Empirical Study of Containerized Continuous Deployment Workflows [C].<br />
+* One Size Does Not Fit All: An Empirical Study of Containerized Continuous Deployment Workflows [C]. 🚩<br />
 	<small><strong>Yang Zhang</strong>, Bogdan Vasilescu, Huaimin Wang and Vladimir Filkov<br />
 	<i>The 26th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering ([ESEC/FSE 2018](https://2018.fseconference.org/))</i>, USA.
 Full paper.  <br />
 	CCF-A; CORE-A*; QUALIS-A1. [pdf](https://www.researchgate.net/profile/Yang_Zhang178/publication/326696302_One_Size_Does_Not_Fit_All_An_Empirical_Study_of_Containerized_Continuous_Deployment_Workflows)</small>